Published at: 2025-10-30

 6. Shipping Order Function Configuration Guide

-Configure custom functions as pre-approval validation to prevent invalid Shipping Orders due to insufficient inventory.
+Configure a custom function as a pre-approval validation to prevent Shipping Orders from being approved when real Inventory is insufficient.

 1) Navigate to the Custom Function Management page.